Which is the best shed felt to use?

 - The fine finish prevents mineral separation during colder spells

 All roofing felt does its job but some felts are much tougher and will last longer.
-Felt is available in all sorts of colours and thickness’s.
-Most are made from bitumen and a concoction of other minerals and is usually finished with a green or black colour.
+Felt is available in all sorts of colours and thicknesses.
+Most are made from bitumen and a concoction of other minerals and are usually finished with a green or black colour.

-We recommend that you go for a Bitumin composition as they last longer and depending on price you will see up to 15 years protection from the frequent harsh weather that Britain sees.
+We recommend that you go for a bitumen composition as this lasts longer and, depending on price, you will see up to 15 years protection from the frequent harsh weather that Britain has to offer.

-When looking through all the various felts available at DIY stores look to see if they are UV stable as this will stop the felt fading and becoming an eyesore in the garden.
-Depending on your budget will see which felt you go for but we recommend spending an acceptable amount on the felt as it is a long term investment that protects your shed.
+When looking through all the various felts available at DIY stores, look to see if they are UV stable as this will stop the felt fading and becoming an eyesore in the garden.
+Your budget will determine which felt you go for but we recommend viewing the purcase as a long term investment that protects your shed.